awslabs/yesiscan/README.md

 to download and store git repositories, and then return a new file system iterator at the location where it cloned the repository.
 The zip iterator knows how to decompress and unarchive zip files.
 The http iterator knows how to download a file over https.
-Future iterators will be able to decompress tar and gz archives, look inside rpm's, and so much more.
+Future iterators will be able to look inside rpm's, and so much more.

 #### fs